Artilleryjoe/Cybersecurity-Portfolio/quantum-computing/QAOAMaxCut.md

 ### What I changed

-- Focused the narrative on Iron Dillo use cases, trimmed redundant prose, and paraphrased all explanations while keeping the original math intact.
+- Focused the narrative on practical defensive use cases, trimmed redundant prose, and paraphrased all explanations while keeping the original math intact.
 - Measured real hardware performance, recorded optimizer traces, and summarized queue behavior specific to the `ibm_pittsburgh` backend.
 - Replaced long notebook dumps with curated snippets that highlight my parameter choices.
 Full workflow code is version-controlled in this repository’s [`Quantum Computing`](./) folder.